dmlc/dgl/tools/README.md

 ## Change edge type to canonical edge type for partition configuration json

 In the upcoming DGL v1.0, we will require the partition configuration file to contain only canonical edge type.
-This tool is designed to help migrating existing data partitions from old style to new one.
+This tool is designed to help migrating existing configuration files from old style to new one.

 ### Sample Usage